-Hopefully, they will release the external lithium battery pack for the Apex in the near future.
+Hopefully, they will release the external lithium battery pack for the Apex in the near future that can work properly with it.
 For over three years they said there would be one for the Kodiak and it never came out.
 Hopefully, it doesn’t take that long.

 In the video above they recommend getting a gas generator for items that use more power which to me defeats the whole purpose of getting a solar generator at all.
-This is why I prefer stronger solar generators.
+This is why I prefer stronger solar generators such as the Titan.
 I’ll talk a bit more on those below.

 An MPPT charge controller is truly designed around making more power in non-ideal conditions which is great.
 A PWM charge controller which get much less power from the panels on cloudy days than an MPPT.